 - f.
-Provide direct, functional unit entries from street to first floor units facing Montgomery and Columbus Streets; - g. incorporate a richness and depth of detail consistent with the eclectic Victorian style that is being represented in these facades; - h.
+Provide direct, functional unit entries from street to first floor units facing Montgomery and Columbus Streets; - g.
+Incorporate a richness and depth of detail consistent with the eclectic Victorian style that is being represented in these facades; - h.
+Revise window bays to be one story rather than two;(PC) - i.
 Provide additional variation in the roofline;